 White Sage Overview

-White sage is the plant that is carefully harvested by indigenous people in the southwest United States for smudging.
-It has a strong, intoxicating scent that clears out negative energy and thought forms from a space.
+White sage is the plant that is carefully harvested by indigenous people in the southwest of the United States for smudging purposes.
+It has a strong, intoxicating scent that is believed to clear out negative energy and thought forms from a space.

 Although the harvesting of the plant and the sale of it is illegal in the United States, it is nevertheless still readily available on the web.